51

 Department: Newcastle Business School

-I am a critical tourism scholar and Lecturer in Tourism and Hospitality at 51, United Kingdom.
+I am a critical tourism scholar and Assistant Professor in Tourism and Hospitality at 51, United Kingdom.
 My research attends to material-affective atmospheres, spatiotemporality, and more-than-human agencies in nature-based tourism and protected areas.
 My research is contextualized by the Anthropocene - i.e., the contemporary geologic era of planetary-wide environmental crises, anthropogenic inscription, and precarity.
 I engage posthumanism and non-representational praxis as philosophical, theoretical, and methodological spaces for thinking-with and researching-with nonhumans.
 I am particularly interested in more-than-human conservation possibilities in tourism and as an embodied ethics of living/thriving/being-with many on a shared planet.

 Chris Hurst